 I'm just a humble grad student tilling my Galois fields.

-I am a grad student in the BUSec group working with Sharon Goldberg, Ran Canetti, and Leo Reyzin.
-My interests include cryptography and multi-party computation, and how best to utilize these in network security.
+I am a grad student in the BUSec group working with Sharon Goldberg and Leo Reyzin.
+My interests include applied cryptography and multi-party computation.
 Before I went to Boston University, I majored in computer science and mathematics at Harvey Mudd College.
-When not working on crypto or netsec research, I can usually be found playing Dungeons & Dragons, or playing Overwatch.
+When not working on crypto research, I can usually be found playing Dungeons & Dragons.

 I also made the BU CS department poster template for Beamer.
 Feel free to email me, make an issue, or make a pull request with complaints or suggestions.